-Option A- Once the Course Registration Form is approved students selecting Option A are required to pay the \$5,000 minimum non-refundable deposit by the stipulated date to obtain 100% financing which is repayable in four months.
+Option A- Students selecting Option A are required to pay the \$5,000 minimum non-refundable deposit by the stipulated date to obtain 100% financing which is repayable in four months.
 The stipulated date for this option is published via email by the Director of Student Affairs.

-Option B- A student may pay for one or more courses (depending on the number of courses that he/she will be doing for that semester), and the annual miscellaneous fee where applicable at UCC's Cashier or at any of the payment locations and then make an arrangement with SFS for financing and completion of registration.
+Option B- A student may pay for one or more courses (depending on the number of courses that he/she will be doing for that semester), and the annual miscellaneous fee where applicable at UCC's Cashier or at any of the payment locations listed below and then make an arrangement with SFS for financing and completion of registration.

-1. ISP Financing- A student not paying in full is required to go on a financing Students are required to plan. complete ISP Tuition an Financing Application Form and the Addendum -Student Authorization Form (available on the website and at UCC), after making the required deposit (at UCC Cashier/or any of the payment agency below) and then return to SFS for the registration process to be completed and to sign the application form.
+1. ISP Financing- A student not paying in full is required to go on a financing are required to Students plan. complete ISP Tuition Financing Application Form and the Addendum -Student Authorization Form (available on the website and at UCC), after making the required deposit (at UCC Cashier/or any of the payment agency below) and then return to SFS for the registration process to be completed and to sign the application form.

 NB.
-Kindly bring along completed ISP Forms to expedite the processISP payments should be made only at Paymaster or at UCC using the ISP Point of Sale Terminal.
+Kindly bring along completed ISP Forms to expedite the process-ISP payments should be made only at Paymaster or at UCC using the ISP Point of Sale Terminal.